 Maurice Rondeau, Learning & Development Leader, Textron

-- Interviewed by Dan Collier, Relationship Manager, TrainingPros
+- Interviewed by Dan Collier, former Relationship Manager, TrainingPros

 Scott Schade, Learning Consultant, Equifax, Inc.